 The 401(k) retirement savings plan is one of the best ways to save for retirement.
 The result of a provision in the Revenue Act of 1978, the 401(k) has become so popular that it is now the main source of retirement savings for many Americans.
 At first the provision allowed employees to save in a tax-deferred account to supplement his or her pension and Social Security benefits.
 As employers defined benefit plans have become less and less common the 401k plan has taken on greater significance for the average American.

 A thorough review should be conducted at minimum once a year.
 At Magellan Financial we believe it is advantageous to take a second look at the mid-year mark as well.
-This is as true now more than ever, considering recent volatility in equity and bond markets.
+This is as true now more than ever, considering recent volatility in equity and bond markets, rising inflationary pressures, and a different legislative agenda in Washington since the last time many investors examined their 401(k) plans.
 Here are the three questions you should ask yourself as a part of your review:

 Have your retirement goals and objectives changed?